akankshaborade343/cardekho-sql/README.md

 - Data cleaning and formatting were performed

--The cleaned Excel data was then imported into a SQL table
+- The cleaned Excel data was then imported into a SQL table

--All analysis was conducted using SQL queries
+- All analysis was conducted using SQL queries

 🔍 Project Objectives